Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Discussion

 \section{Discussion}

-Using a combination of media archaeology, ethnographic grounded theory, and computational image analysis, we have described the development of three aspects of the contemporary computer vision research paper.
-First, we saw how teaser images, titles with acronyms and videos have gained traction in vision because of how they advertise the contribution of a paper, and how attention from arXiv and social media has become more important.
-Second, we saw how the results table was introduced for measuring the significance of a contribution, alongside the shift from geometric to statistical learning.
-Recently, it has become a ubiquitous part of the computer vision research paper as the field has reorganized itself around benchmarks.
-Finally, we looked at the transition from paper to PDF as the methods for disseminating research contributions has changed.
-We saw how authors have pushed the boundaries of the PDF to avoid exceeding conference page limits and how arXiv is now fulfilling the role of a fast route to publication that conferences used to hold.
-These trends have a key commonality: they make research papers faster, easier to consume visually and more readily disposable.
+Using a media archaeology approach, we have described the development of three aspects of the design of the contemporary computer vision research paper.
+First, we saw how teaser images, titles with acronyms, and videos advertise the contribution of a paper, and how attention from arXiv and social media has become more important.
+Second, we saw how the results table was introduced for measuring the significance of a contribution, and became ubiquitous.
+Finally, we looked at the transition from paper to PDF as a medium for disseminating research contributions and its new affordances for figure color and density.
+These trends have a key commonality: they make research papers easier to consume visually and more readily disposable.

-We can take a step back and analyze the design of the computer vision conference system from this perspective.
-The negligible reproduction cost of digital documents removes the limitation of the conference printing budget, which was the original limiting factor on publishing.
-Combined with the rapid growth of computer vision after the deep learning revolution, the sheer amount of research being done puts a strain on the new limiting factor: the attention of other researchers.
-The peer review process is now governed by self-imposed limiting factors, born of a desire by conferences to signal prestige through low acceptance rates, which places the burden of growth on the attention spans of peer reviewers.
+These shifts showcase the changing material reality of academic publishing.
+The negligible reproduction cost of digital documents has reduced the labor required to communicate research.
+That has shifted the labor burden onto the attention of peer reviewers and online communities of scholars.
+The peer review process is now governed by self-imposed limiting factors, born of a desire by conferences to signal prestige through low acceptance rates.
+While we observe these changes in computer vision, they may soon appear in other disciplines as well.

-This attention economy, unlike limited conference printing budgets, functions as an incentive: authors are incentivized to write papers which are easy to understand at a glance, easy to promote on social media, and obviously novel and significant in the eyes of reviewers.
-This leads to design innovations, like more readable tables and the math augmentations observed by Head et al.~\cite{head2022math}, but also allows large industry labs to out-compete individual students by simply using more resources than prior work, which all but guarantees significance.
-As P5 tells his students, \textit{``you can't possibly compete with Facebook, Google, Amazon because you're not as computing heavy.''} Moreover, industry is highly incentivized to succeed in publishing papers in order to recruit the best computer vision researchers; papers generated by its employees are a powerful signal~\cite{FeldmanMarch:1981} of its innovation and pedigree.
-These changes constitute the commodification of research.